-It’s just plain odd that the classic rock song “Louie Louie” and Ralph Nader are connected by both a quote and a date.
-But it’s true.
+It’s truly odd, but true: the renowned rock song “Louie Louie” and the history-making book about car safety by Ralph Nader, titled Unsafe At Any Speed, are connected by both a quote and by a date.

 “Louie Louie” was written in 1955 by the pioneering American R&B singer and songwriter Richard Berry (1935-1997).